 - A Automatic timing-When recorded by properly operating automatic timing equipment, the pad time shall be the official time. - B Semiautomatic or manual timing-Whenever semiautomatic or manual timing is used, only valid times shall be used in calculating the official time.
-The times shall be determined as follows: - (1) If two of the three button or watch times agree, that shall be the time for that timing system. - (2) If three valid buttons or watches disagree, the time of the intermediate button or watch shall be the time for that timing system. - (3) If only two valid button or watch times are available, the time shall be the average of those two buttons or the average of the two watch times.
-The digits representing thousandths of a second shall be dropped with no rounding. - (4) If only one button or watch time is available, the time of that button or watch shall be the time for that timing system provided it is supported by other information. - C Primary timing system malfunction-A primary timing system malfunction may have occurred if: - (1) The difference between the time obtained by the primary system and the backup system(s) is approximately .30 second or greater; or - (2) It is reported the swimmer missed the touchpad or had a soft touch. - D Adjustment for the timing system difference-When the referee determines that there is a malfunction of the primary timing system, the backup time(s) shall be adjusted for the timing system difference prior to integrating them with accurate primary times in establishing the official times and determining the results.
-The adjustment for timing system difference is determined by calculating the consistent average difference between the valid primary and backup systems used at that meet. - E Adjustment for malfunction on a lane-When a malfunction is confirmed on a lane, the backup times for that lane shall be adjusted by calculating the average difference between valid primary and valid backup times of the other lanes in that heat or, if necessary, using times from heats immediately preceding and/or following that heat.
-This shall be done by adding, or subtracting when appropriate, that average difference to the valid backup time of the lane where the malfunction occurred.
+The times shall be determined as follows: - (1) If two of the three button times or two of the three watch times agree, the time of the two buttons or two watches in agreement shall be the time for that timing system. - (2) If three valid buttons or three watches disagree, the time of the intermediate button or intermediate watch shall be the time for that timing system. - (3) If only two valid button or two valid watch times are available, the average of the two button times or the average of the two watch times shall be the time for that timing system.
+The digits representing thousandths of a second shall be dropped with no rounding. - (4) If only one button or one watch time is available, the time of that button or watch shall be the time for that timing system provided it is supported by other information. - C Primary timing system malfunction-A primary timing system malfunction may have occurred if: - (1) The difference between the time obtained by the primary system and the backup system(s) is approximately .30 second or greater; or

-F Adjustment for malfunction equally affecting an entire heat-When, because of an early or late start, or other equipment or operator malfunction, the time of the automatic or semiautomatic primary timing system is equally incorrect for all lanes in a heat, but the order of finish and thus the absolute difference of time between the swimmers is accurate, the times of the primary system shall be adjusted by calculating the average difference between the primary times and the valid backup times and adding, or subtracting when appropriate, that difference to the primary times of every lane in that heat.
+- (2) It is reported the swimmer missed the touchpad or had a soft touch. - D Fully integrated, overhead video system backup-If the backup system is a fully integrated, stationary overhead video system, the video camera time shall be the official time without adjustment in the event of a primary timing system malfunction. - E Adjustment for the timing system difference-When the referee determines that there is a malfunction of the primary timing system, the backup time(s) shall be adjusted for the timing system difference prior to integrating them with accurate primary times in establishing the official times and determining the results.
+The adjustment for timing system difference is determined by calculating the consistent average difference between the valid primary and backup systems used at that meet. - F Adjustment for malfunction on a lane-When a malfunction is confirmed on a lane, the backup times for that lane shall be adjusted by calculating the average difference between valid primary and valid backup times of the other lanes in that heat or, if necessary, using times from heats immediately preceding and/or following that heat.
+This shall be done by adding, or subtracting when appropriate, that average difference to the valid backup time of the lane where the malfunction occurred. - Adjustment for malfunction equally affecting an entire heat-When, because of an early or late start, or other equipment or operator malfunction, the time of the automatic or semiautomatic primary timing system is equally incorrect for all lanes in a heat, but the order of finish and thus the absolute difference of time between the swimmers is accurate, the times of the primary system shall be adjusted by calculating the average difference between the primary times and the valid backup times and adding or subtracting when appropriate, that difference to the primary times of every lane in that heat.